-Effective inventory management is difficult to master and even tougher to perfect.
+Indeed, effective inventory management is difficult to master and even tougher to perfect.
 Even with the help of the best technology, managing a warehouse full of stock is a challenging task.
 It’s even more difficult when you’re selling on multiple channels.
-Orders must be dispatched quickly, and customers need to be kept happy.
+That is, dispatching orders quickly in order to keep your customers happy.

 Viewing a single product